Wologman/Python_Notes/Object Oriented Programming.md

 >>> mng.display()
 ```

 Or another  example we can initialise the child class with an extra parameter, by calling the `__init__()` consructor from the parent.
-In the example below, we add an attribute 'interes_rate' to a child of a parent class that didn't have one.
+In the example below, we add an attribute `interest_rate` to a child of a parent class that didn't have one.
 ```Python
 class SavingsAccount(BankAccount):